Is Propane the Same as LPG – Butane vs Propane

 The chemical formula for Methane is CH4 (Methane molecule model shown).

-Propane for leisure Propane and butane are stored under pressure, as a liquid, in a gas bottle.
+Propane for leisure Considering butane vs propane, both are stored under pressure, as a liquid, in a gas bottle.

 It turns back into gas vapour when you release some of the pressure in the gas bottle by turning on your gas appliance.